Here you can edit the background of the section

 Youth Program

 Muskegon Civic Theatre is the first Penguin Project site in the state of Michigan.
-On September 7th and 8th, the Artists and Mentors involved with the Penguin Project of Muskegon Civic Theatre will take the stage to perform Beauty and the Beast, Jr. at the Frauenthal Center located in Muskegon, MI.
+On September 6th and 7th, the Artists and Mentors involved with the Penguin Project of Muskegon Civic Theatre will take the stage to perform Frozen, Jr. at the Frauenthal Center located in Muskegon, MI.

-Two informational meetings will be held on June 8th at 11:00 am and June 11th at 6:00 pm at No More Sidelines (640 Seminole Rd).
+Two informational meetings will be held at No More Sidelines (640 Seminole Rd) on Wednesday, June 11th at 6:00 PM and Saturday, June 14th at 11:00 AM.
 Anyone interested in participating must attend an informational meeting.
 We will only accept 30 Artists this year.
-To be considered, the Artist and family must attend one (1) informational meeting, and turn in required paperwork.
+To be considered, the Artist and family must attend one (1) informational meeting, and turn in required paperwork on time.
 Behavior needs and concerns will be taken into consideration.
-Due dates to be announced.
+Packets are due on or before Friday, June 20th!

 The production costs to cover such a memorable event are quite costly approximately $350 per participant.
 Any amount is appreciated to help our Penguins soar.